Slash Your Risk of Diabetes by Doing These 7 Easy Things

 7. Get enough sleep every night

 We’ve touched on how chronic sleep deprivation can harm your health, and you can add an increased risk of diabetes to the list.
-An article published in the Cleveland Clinic Journal of Medicine highlighted numerous studies demonstrating this link.
+An article published in the Cleveland Clinic highlighted numerous studies demonstrating this link.
 The authors admit there are shortcomings to the research, but they also say physicians should consider sleep recommendations a potential method to delay or even prevent diabetes.

 Follow Christine on Twitter @christineskopec